 |6||Rozhden||« Saturn »||3||7.73%||2||5||4|

 The Eurovision Song Contest 2017 will take place at the International Exhibition Centre in Kiev, Ukraine and will consist of two semi-finals on 9 and 11 May and the final on 13 May 2017.
 All countries except the « Big 5 » (France, Germany, Italy, Spain and the United Kingdom) and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As the host country, Ukraine automatically qualifies to compete in the final.
-In addition to their participation in the final, Ukraine is also required to broadcast and vote in one of the two semi-finals.
+In addition to their participation in the final, Ukraine is also required to broadcast and vote in in the second semi-final.

 - « Ukraine Country Profile ».
 EBU.
 Retrieved 20 December 2015.

 - Україна бере тайм-аут на рік у конкурсі Євробачення.
 1tv.com.ua (in Ukrainian).
 NTU.
 19 September 2014.
 Retrieved 20 December 2015.